maghaeef/LLMs_for_Drug_Discovery/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions, reach out at your_email@example.com.
+For questions, reach out at maghaeef@uwaterloo.ca.